-The existing on-premises application also has a background process that processes the images, which is implemented as a Windows service.
+The completed on-premises application also has a background process that processes the images, which is implemented as a Windows service.
 This process performs two tasks: first, it compresses the images to preserve disk space, and second, it generates a thumbnail image.
 By default, the application's UI displays the thumbnail, but if a user wants to see a more detailed image, it enables viewing the full-sized version of the image.
-Storage for scanned receipt images will be one of the monthly costs for the application.